 You Have the Right to Remain Silent, and You Should Use It.

-If the police want to talk with you, there is a good chance you are the suspect in an investigation.
+If the police want to talk to you, there is a good chance you are the suspect in an investigation.
 Talking with the police is a recipe for disaster because they are not looking for the truth; they are looking for evidence.

-What you say “can and will be used against you.”
+What you say “can and will be used against you!”

 If I’m innocent, what is the harm in speaking with the police?